ritesh1337/Cerberus/src/methods/README.md

 # add the method to the methods dictionary
 Core.methods.update({
-    'GET': { # name, which will be used for the "-m/--method" argument 'info': 'HTTP GET flood, with basic customizability', # information about the attack 'func': flood # function
+    'GET': { # name, which will be used for the "-m/--method" argument 'info': 'HTTP GET flood', # information about the attack 'func': flood # function
     }
 })